t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # Acknowledgments {#sec11}

-We gratefully acknowledge feedback and fruitful discussion with Tobias Heer and Robert Moskowitz.
-Acknowledge the additional authors of the previous version of this document Sye Loong Keoh, Rene Hummen and Rene Struik.
+We gratefully acknowledge feedback and fruitful discussion with Tobias Heer, Robert Moskowitz, and Thorsten Dahm.
+We acknowledge the additional authors of the previous version of this document Sye Loong Keoh, Rene Hummen and Rene Struik.